 Also, whether by choice, divorce, or unplanned pregnancy, single moms may have the toughest job in the book.
 NeighborhoodScout's exclusive analysis reveals that the Fitzgerald City Center neighborhood has more single mother households than 97.1% of the neighborhoods in the U.S. Often high concentrations of single mother homes can be a strong indicator of family and social issues such as poverty, high rates of school dropouts, crime, and other societal problems.

-Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
+Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
+The Fitzgerald City Center neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
 Residents of the Fitzgerald City Center neighborhood have the pleasure of having one of the shortest commutes to work of any neighborhood in America.
 60.5% of the residents have a commute time from home to work (one way) of less than fifteen minutes.
 This is a higher proportion of residents enjoying a short trip to work than NeighborhoodScout found in 96.2% of U.S. neighborhoods.
 Less time commuting means more time for other things in life.

 The real estate in this neighborhood consists of more mobile homes than 95.1% of all neighborhoods in America, with 30.3% of the occupied housing here being classified as mobile homes.
 So if you are looking for a mobile home, or you like the look and feel of mobile home parks, this neighborhood might have the setting you desire.